edwardheww/BrewStack/README.md

 #### Goal

-Allow logged-in users to save beans and view them later.
+Allow logged-in users to save beans and manage their personal coffee list.

 #### Current behaviour

 From the catalogue, logged-in users can save a bean.
+A "Saved!" confirmation appears immediately after saving.
 If they are not logged in, the app redirects them to the login page.

 The saved beans page fetches the user's saved beans from the backend and renders them as cards.
+Saved beans use a snapshot model — bean metadata is stored at save time, so the record persists even if the live bean is later removed from the catalogue.

 #### Saved bean actions

-- View Coffee
+- View Coffee — opens the original roaster product page
-- Unsave
+- Unsave — removes the bean from the saved list
+- Status — mark as "want to try", "tried already", or "don't like it"
+- Notes — add a personal comment to the saved bean

 #### Backend protection

 Saved bean routes require a Supabase Bearer token.

-#### Future improvement

-Saved beans can support:

-- Notes by the user
-- Tried / want to try status
-- Ratings
-- Personalised recommendations

 ---